-However, in deep learning, it has been demonstrated over and over again that one needs big expressive models and train them on big data to achieve the best performance~\citep{he2016deep,russakovsky2015imagenet,vaswani2017attention,devlin2018bert}.
-In graph ML, the trend has been the opposite---models get simplified and less expressive to be able to scale to large graphs.
-Thus, there is a massive opportunity to move the community to work with realistic and large-scale graph datasets and move the state of the field forward to where it needs to be.
+However, in deep learning, it has been demonstrated over and over again that one needs big expressive models and train them on big data to achieve the best performance~\citep{he2016deep,russakovsky2015imagenet,vaswani2017attention,devlin2018bert,brown2020language}.
+In graph ML, the trend has been the opposite---models get simplified and less expressive to be able to scale to large graphs \citep{wu2019simplifying}.
+Thus, there is a massive opportunity to enable graph ML techniques to work with realistic and large-scale graph datasets, exploring the potential of expressive models for big graphs.

-For KDD Cup 2021, we present a large-scale graph ML competition, \challenge{} (\challengeshort{}), to encourage the development of state-of-the-art graph ML models for massive modern datasets.
-Specifically, we introduce three large-scale, realistic, and challenging datasets: \ag{}, \wiki{}, \mol{}, that are unprecedentedly large in scale (see Table~\ref{tab:stats}) and cover prediction at the level of nodes, links, and graphs, respectively.
-An overview of the three \challengeshort{} datasets is provided in Figure~\ref{fig:overview}.
-For each dataset, we carefully design its prediction task and data split so that achieving high prediction performance on the task will have direct impact on the corresponding application, as we detail in Section \ref{sec:problem}.
+Here we present a large-scale graph ML challenge, \challenge{} (\challengeshort{}), to facilitate the development of state-of-the-art graph ML models for massive modern datasets.
+Specifically, we introduce three large-scale, realistic, and challenging datasets---\ag{}, \wiki{}, and \mol{}---that are unprecedentedly large in scale (see Table~\ref{tab:stats}; the sizes are 10 to 100 times larger than the corresponding original OGB datasets\footnote{Specifically, \ag{} is 126 times larger than \texttt{ogbn-mag} in terms of the number of nodes, \wiki{} is 35 times larger than \texttt{ogbl-wikikg2} in terms of the number of nodes, and \mol{} is 9 times larger than \texttt{ogbg-molpcba} in terms of the number of graphs.}) and cover predictions at the level of nodes, links, and graphs, respectively.
+An overview of the datasets is provided in Figure~\ref{fig:overview}.

-Beyond providing the datasets, we perform an extensive baseline analysis on each dataset, implementing simple baseline models as well as advanced expressive models at scale.
-We find that advanced expressive models, despite requiring more efforts to scale up, do benefit from large data and significantly outperform simple baseline models that are easy to scale.
-All of our baseline code is made publicly available to facilitate public research.\footnote{\url{https://github.com/snap-stanford/ogb/tree/master/examples/lsc}}
+Beyond providing the datasets, we perform an extensive baseline analysis on each dataset and implement both simple baseline models and advanced expressive models at scale.
+We find that advanced expressive models---despite requiring more efforts to scale up---do benefit from the large data and significantly outperform simple baseline models that are easy to scale.

-Overall, \challengeshort{} will encourage the community to develop and scale up expressive graph ML models, and can yield breakthrough in their performance.
-We hope \challengeshort{} at KDD Cup 2021 will serve as an ``ImageNet Large Scale Visual Recognition Challenge''~\citep{russakovsky2015imagenet} in the field of graph ML, encouraging the community to work on the realistic and large-scale graph datasets and significantly advance the state-of-the-art.